NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 9. Sterile personnel keep **well within the sterile area**.
 10. Sterile personnel keep **contact** with sterile areas **to a minimum**.
 11. Destruction of the integrity of microbial barriers results in **contamination**.
-12. Microorganisms must be kept to an irreducible minimum
+12. Microorganisms must be kept to an irreducible minimum.
 ### Surgical Scrubbing
 | Time Method | 1st (5 min.) | 2nd (4 min.) | 3rd (1 min.) |
 | ----------- | :----------: | :----------: | :----------: |